skip to main content

 Nich is a graduate student in the M.A.
 Philosophy program at Ole Miss.
 He has interned and volunteered with the Delta Health Alliance in Leland, MS to promote literacy and academic achievement via STEM lessons and enrichment activities with 1st – 5th grade Leland Elementary students as a part of the Deer Creek Promise Community’s mission to revitalize historically underprivileged communities in Washington county.
 He has also served the public as a Deputy Criminal Clerk at the Desoto County Justice Court, where he worked to promote the highest levels of quality and access to court services to defendants, attorneys, law enforcement, and other interested parties.
 Nich’s interest in sustainability is derived from an aesthetic and recreational interest in natural spaces and an ethical imperative to understand and reinforce the value relationships between the environment and human systems reliant upon it to bring well-being to individuals and their communities.
 His goal is to complete his master’s program in Philosophy, focusing on the relationship between environmental ethics, politics, and justice.
 Ultimately, he intends to earn a J.D. and center on sustainability in a future legal career.
 Outside of school, he enjoys hunting, target shooting, and trying plant-based food alternatives.

-Spring 2023 Green Student Interns
+Fall 2023 Green Student Interns